How to Become a Healthcare Administrator

-Step 2: Work professionally within healthcare administration and decide on a specialty (1-5 years).
+Step 2: Work professionally within healthcare administration and decide on a specialty (one to five years).

 Successful potential healthcare administrators need to demonstrate their technical skills, such as the ability to use coding and medical terminology.
 Since healthcare managers are the leaders of a medical facility, interpersonal and leadership skills are essential for even entry-level healthcare administration positions.
 Once an entry-level position has been acquired, the opportunity to decide which department within the healthcare facility to specialize in may become more apparent.

 Working with a medical group practice for one to five years can allow one to gain essential work experience and a commitment to taking up leadership at a medical facility.
 In addition, as a mid-level employee, one may acquire a healthcare executive position by eventually earning certification in healthcare administration and/or applying to a master of health administration program.

 To apply for certification, one must work in healthcare administration for a minimum of one year and demonstrate completed education credits, leadership skills, and membership in healthcare administration associations.

 (Note: Order of steps 3 & 4 may be interchangeable)

 Step 3: Apply for certification or state-required license based on your concentration (one year or more).

 By this stage, if one is planning a career in healthcare administration, investing to become a certified healthcare professional is encouraged, although not required.
 Certification is a promising alternative if one does not plan to attend graduate school.
 Since there are various credentials and licensing boards, below is a general timeline for earning a Certified Healthcare Administrative Professional (cHAP) certification from the Association for Healthcare Administrative Professionals (AHCAP).